naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize revenue from ads, affiliate links, memberships, and digital product sales in a unified dashboard.
+Track and visualize your WordPress site's revenue from multiple sources such as ads, affiliate links, digital products, and sponsored content.

 ## Features
-- Add revenue entries for different sources (ads, affiliate, membership, digital product)
+- Add revenue entries for different sources
 - Visualize revenue data with interactive charts
+- View all revenue entries in a table
-- Easy-to-use admin dashboard
+- Easy-to-use admin interface

 ## Installation
 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Access the dashboard from the 'Revenue Tracker' menu
+3. Access the Revenue Tracker from the admin menu

 ## Setup
 - No additional setup required.
 Start adding revenue entries right away.

 ## Usage
-- Go to the Revenue Tracker dashboard
+- Go to the Revenue Tracker admin page
 - Fill out the form to add a new revenue entry
-- View your revenue data in the chart below
+- View your revenue data in the chart and table

-## Requirements
-- WordPress 5.0 or higher
-- PHP 7.0 or higher

 ## Support
-For support, please open an issue on the plugin's GitHub repository.
+For support or feature requests, please contact the plugin author.